 You have a mind, but you are not the boss of your mind.

 Often, your mind is the boss of you.

 Your mind is your most valuable asset.
 What’s going on in your mind can make you happy or miserable, successful or broken, energetic or lifeless.
 In short, the quality of your mind determines the quality of your life.

-So, then, what is the value of meditation?
+So, then, what is the power of meditation?
 It helps you to know your mind, and master your mind (gradually).
 And this affects everything else, in all spheres of your life.

 Let me now dive in and be really specific.
-I’ll cover fours main “skills” that meditation will give you.
-These are so great that I actually prefer to call them “superpowers” .
+I’ll cover four main “skills” that meditation will give you.
+These are so great that I actually prefer to call them “superpowers”.

 1. Zooming In

 It’s quite evident how the ability to focus is essential in all spheres of life: career, education, finances, and performance (be it in work, sports, or art).
 We live in times of continuous distraction – our attention span keeps getting shorter.
 We lack focus because so many things are auditioning for our attention, and as a result our mind easily gets dispersed everywhere.